Gluten Free/Dairy Free Banana Bread

 Break the eggs and mix until combined.

-Add the cinnamon, honey, and salt and continue to mix in.
+Add the cinnamon, honey, milk, and salt and continue to mix in.

 Mix in the gluten free self raising flour until a thick batter has formed.
 Be careful not to over mix.
-Combine the 2 tablespoons of milk to loosen up the mixture, it should be a little smoother and able to poor into the tin.
+You should be able to pour the mixture into the tin.
 If you'd like to add walnuts and/or chocolate, now is the time.

 Pour slowly into the prepared tin, making sure it is evenly spread.
 Give the tin a couple of firm taps on the on a hard surface to remove excess air bubbles.
 Bake in the oven for 50 minutes or until you can insert a kebab stick and it comes out clean.